-I wish to sincerely extend my appreciation to the people who contributed towards the development of this book, particularly REB staff and teachers.
+I wish to sincerely extend my appreciation to the people who contributed towards the development of this book, particularly REB staff who organized the whole process from its inception.
+Special appreciation goes to the teachers who supported the exercise throughout.
 Any comment or contribution would be welcome to the improvement of this text book for the next edition.